Positive $e_I$-expansions for KPKP graphs, twinned lollipops, and kayak paddles: Preliminaries

-This section contains basic knowledge on chromatic symmetric functions that will be of use.
-We adopt the terminology system from \citet{GKLLRT95} and \citet{Sta11B}.
+This section fixes the notation and recalls the results on chromatic symmetric functions that will be used later.
+We follow the terminology of \citet{GKLLRT95} and \citet{Sta11B}.
 Let $n$ be a positive integer.
 A \emph{composition} of $n$ is a sequence of positive integers with sum~$n$, commonly denoted $I=i_1 \dotsm i_l\vDash n$, with \emph{size} $\abs{I}=n$, \emph{length} $\ell(I)=l$, and \emph{parts} $i_1,\dots,i_l$.
 When all parts $i_k$ have the same value $i$, we write $I=i^l$.
 The \emph{reversal} composition $i_l\dotsm i_1$ is written as $\overline{I}$.
 For convenience, we denote the $k$th last part $i_{l+1-k}$ by $i_{-k}$, and denote the composition obtained by removing the $k$th part by~$I\backslash i_k$, i.e.,